Transferring Commodore 64 Disks to Modern Formats

 Method 4 - The method that worked best for my needs was to purchase an electronic card (the SD2IEC board) that emulates a Commodore disk drive, but uses flash memory to read and write files.
 Brilliant!
 This way all you need to do is mount the SD card onto a modern OS and "ta-dah", you can get the files.
 This is the best way to go, and it is the method I used.
 However, this method involves purchasing some hardware and soldering a few components onto a board, so it is not free, or for the faint of flux.

-The SD2IEC board is ready to go, but you will need to solder components onto the daughter board.
+The SD2IEC board, as designed, is ready to go, but you will need to solder components onto the daughter board.
 It was very easy and took me only about 10 minutes to solder the daughter board components.

 Remember to always turn on the C64 last when you are connecting device to it.